ethan-stone/obsidian-vault-knowledge-base/Reading/Abundance.md

 	- Marine Mammal Protection Act of 1972
 	- Coast Zone Management Act of 1972
 - Cities are the epicenter of economic growth.
 They used to be where people would move to get rich.
 Now it's where people go to spend their riches.
 - Zoning laws restricted building homes.
+A lot of this was the fear of sprawl.
 	- Some laws made it so that the homes being built had to be a certain size.
 	- Some made it so that only single family homes could be built.
 This couldn't keep up with the growth of population.
+	- Some made it so that the density (dwelling per acre) couldn't exceed a certain amount.
 	-